deciduously/hunt-the-wumpus/post.md

 };
 ```

-To make this utility easier to use, let's give `Model` a method for it in `lib.rs`, along with a `configure_cave()` method to place all of our sadistic traps:
+To make this utility easier to use, let's give `Model` a method for it in `lib.rs`, along with a `configure_cave()` method to initiate our world and place all of our sadistic traps:

 ```rust
 impl Model {